DunnLabCalgary/fNIRS/README.md

 A .sd file describing the source detector setup (probe) that was used in recording the raw data.
 This is typically automatically generated when recording data.
 If you do not have a .sd file (see Appendix **Creating a probe (.sd) file ** for instructions on how to generate one.)

 ### Raw Data Folder:
-This folder should only contain the raw data .nirs or .nirx files of each subject.
+This folder should only contain the raw data .nirs files of each subject.

 ### Processed:
 All data output from the pipeline will be found here in subject-wise output folders.
 This folder will be created for you if it doesn’t exist already and should not be renamed.